 What are you afraid of ...
 Mackey?
 Is it the money, the planes, the women, death?
 What drives a person to throw their life down the sewer and give up fame, fortune and success?
 What is that?
-What the pardon my French, fuck, is that?

 He was in a box.
 He had to get out.